kushal-luthra/data-engineering-101/docs/SQL/docs/sql-practise-questions.md

 Followee would not follow himself/herself in all cases. <br>

 Ans. <br>
-there could be duplicates in table, so use count distinct for counting followers. <br>
+There could be duplicates in table, so use count distinct for counting followers. <br>

 ```
 select